rrk1/FPGA-FPV-scaler/README.md

 It is designed for aggressive FPV flying, and so, optimized for minimal latency possible.

-YCC -> RGB converter and HDMI output modules are borrowed from Mike Field HDMI processing progect https://github.com/hamsternz/Artix-7-HDMI-processing I2C sender is borrowed (and slightly fixed) from Mike too
+YCC -> RGB converter and HDMI output modules are borrowed from Mike Field HDMI processing project https://github.com/hamsternz/Artix-7-HDMI-processing I2C sender is borrowed (and slightly fixed) from Mike too